-“I work in the landscape responding to the moment and elements that surround me.
-I draw from the richness of the changing surfaces and contours of the land finding a new expression in my reflection of the environment.
+Drawing from the richness of the changing surfaces and contours of the land finding a new expression in my reflection of the environment.
 I enjoy capturing the moment and find that working in a place, even for a short time heightens my involvement and connection with it.
-I enjoy a versatile and fast moving schedule which is also reflected in the way I make my work, drawing on the ever-changing light and weather effects in dramatic Landscapes.”
+Enjoying a versatile and fast moving schedule.
+Also reflected in the way I make my work.